developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 ####Before You Begin
 Before testing a custom Template, complete the following steps:

-* Have on hand a printed version of the target Document(s) for which the Template(s) were created.
+* Create a printed version of the target Document(s) for which the Template(s) were created.
-* If pulling from the server, Template(s) must be in:
+* If using the Demo App to pull from the server, Template(s) to be tested must be in:
  * `/<accountID>/templates/release/`
-* If pushing to the device, push Template(s) to:
+* If pushing from a local PC to the device, push Template(s) to:
  * `/<internal storage>/simulscan/templates/`

 For more, see [Deploy Templates](../templatebuilder/#deploytemplates).